gpratte/texastoc-v2-react-redux/README.md

 Each step can be found on the cooresponding branch.

+## step 07 league store
+Now using one store (the league store) and hence one connector (the league connector).

+Still using multiple reducers (login, current game and season reducers).

 ## step 06 login api
 Wired up the client with the server by calling the login api to get a token.